 The apparition of a “confused” Norman Baker has been seen in the basement area.
 Perhaps he can’t accept that his cure didn’t work and is trying to prove it does to clear his name.
 In his mind, he is still running his hospital.
 Spirits see what they want to see.

-Apparently he doesn’t like to share his old Morgue Office.The Old Morgue Office is now used as the office for the Director of Maintenance.
+Apparently he doesn’t like to share his old Morgue Office, which is now used as the office for the Director of Maintenance.

 A table fell down in the maintenance office suddenly as the Maintenance Director was leaving.

-When the Maintenance Director put it back up, he made sure it was secure.
-It fell down again as he was trying to leave again.
+When the Director put it back up, he made sure it was secure.
+It fell down again as he was trying to leave.

 Spirits of A Female Student and Boyfriend Vision

-People have seen on the east side third floor verandah at 10:30 pm:
+People have seen them on the east side third floor verandah at 10:30 pm:

-An apparition of a falling female woman, enveloped in a “cloud of mist” has been witnessed, with a spirit of a man there also who simply and calmly turns away before disappearing.
+The apparition of a falling woman, enveloped in a “cloud of mist”, has been witnessed, with the spirit of a man there also who simply and calmly turns away before disappearing.

-This vision may be her way to tell what really happened to her.
-This brings up the possibility that the young man may have pushed her off in a fit of anger, making her fall.
+This vision may be her way to tell people today what really happened to her.
+This brings up the possibility that the young man may have pushed her off in a fit of anger.

 He may feel terrible about what he did or what had happened on accident.